 The Banner Saga is a classic and epic RPG game.
 It’s the first part of a trilogy, and choices carry over to the last entry.
 It means there’re branching paths, distinct endings, and game-altering consequences.

-This is a Viking story.
+This is a Viking player-driven narrative with branching paths.
 You make allies, travel on caravans, and choose who to help during chaotic times.
 Every decision you make on your travels and every combat and conversation has an outcome and affects the overall story.

 Hero’s Hour is a fast-paced strategy game with a turn and real-time combat blend.
 It also uses 16-bit graphics and a fully 2D interface.
 Additionally, it uses a procedural generation to craft its maps, factions, enemy armies, and more.